HuddleEng/PhantomXHR/README.md

 PhantomXHR
 ==========

-Integration of SinonJS's mock XHR interface with PhantomJS
+Integration of SinonJS's mock XHR interface with PhantomJS.
+CasperJS is currently required.

 ### The good stuff